I need health care coverage. What should I do?

 Do you have an offer of employer insurance?
 If you do, you can still apply for Medicaid but subsidized plans on the Marketplace may not be available--you may need to take the employer-offered insurance.
 If you need help figuring this out, do it before or during your employer's open enrollment period.

-If anyone is over 65, take a look at our Medicare page.
+If anyone is over 65 or getting RSDI (social security disability), take a look at our Medicare page.
 Medicare sometimes works together with Medicaid, or with employer insurance.

 Step 2.
 Sign Up online or make an appointment.

 You can apply online.
 You make an appointment with an advocate to help you and answer your questions.
 Click here to find an agency.
 Bring social security numbers (if you have them, if not that's okay), current income information (30 days) and names of all members of your household with you to your appointment.
 Also, please bring information about any insurance your employer offers, even if you think it is expensive.

 Once you have Medicaid or MIChild is active, you need to choose a health care plan.
 These plans will be listed in a letter announcing your coverage.
 You should call MIEnrolls (888-367-6557 or 800-975-7630) and indicate your choice as soon as possible.

 Contact your doctor or specialist to find out which health plans they accept.
 If you do not have a doctor, you can call the health plan to find a doctor who is accepting new patients.
 Michigan Enrolls can also help you choose a doctor.

 On the Marketplace, your eligibility letter will indicate your tax credit.
 Choose how much of your tax credit to use and select your health plan.
 Once you enroll in your health plan, you will need to wait a week for your information to be sent to the health plan.
 You will then need to call the health plan to pay your first premium before your health coverage begins.
 It may also be possible to pay your first premium online if you are using healthcare.gov.